Talent Programme for Students

 To be eligible to apply, you must:

-- Be enrolled in an academic programme with an internship option or plan to write a master’s thesis within one of DIGNITY’s key areas of work (mentioned above).
+- Be enrolled in an academic program with an internship option or plan to write a master’s thesis within one of DIGNITY’s key areas of work (mentioned above).

 - Have a strong academic record